 3. Who would have thought that dog sledding was a thing in the lower 48?
 Nemacolin Woodlands Resort in Farmington offers rides that showcase their spectacular property.
 The trip lasts about one hour and includes a kennel tour.
 Check out all the wintertime activities available at Nemacolin at nemacolin.com

 4. Horse-drawn sleigh and carriage rides are a staple in many Hallmark Christmas movies.
 While you may not meet your future spouse, it sure makes a great impression on your date.
 A blanket and thermos filled with hot chocolate, and you’re all set.
 You can thank me later.
-Bethlehem, also known as Christmas City, offers special Christmas Carriage Rides from November 27, 2020 to January 3, 2021.
+Bethlehem, also known as Christmas City, offers special Christmas Carriage Rides from late November through early January.
 Reserve your carriage ride through Bethlehem’s National Historic Landmark District at historicbethlehem.org

 6. Cross-Country Skiing is a great way to experience our state parks while the tree branches hang heavy with snow.
 The quiet of the forest after a fresh blanket of snow is something we all need to experience.
 All the busyness of our daily life seems to fade away as you breathe in the fresh air and peacefulness.
 Check out dcnr.pa.gov/StateParks to find a state park near you.

 7. Viewing the landscape from above is a U.S. Hot Air Balloon Team specialty, but experiencing the beauty of a fresh blanket of snow from 2,000 feet is breathtaking!
 The U.S. Hot Air Balloon Team offers rides year-round, with launch sites in Lancaster, Chester and Bucks Counties.
-In 2021 flights from Hershey and Gettysburg will resume.
 Visit ushotairballoon.com for more information.